 4) How many cameras do they offer?
-One camera with a good zoom lens is really all you need, however, there are BIG advantages to streaming a wedding live with 2 or 3 cameras.
+One camera with a good zoom lens is a really great start, however, there are BIG advantages to streaming a wedding live with 2 or 3 cameras.
 With one camera (and a proper zoom/telephoto lens) you can see the whole ceremony nice and close as if you were in the front row.
 But with multiple cameras, you can see the bride come down the aisle AND the groom’s reaction (sometimes this is the best part!), plus you can see close-ups on the bride and groom during the vows and throughout the ceremony.
 Those close-ups are very important because the devices MOST people watch on are relatively small so the tighter the shot, the more they'll be pulled into the emotion of the event.
 If they only offer one camera, that’s okay, but consider the advantages of having more than one camera and how that only helps enhance the guest’s viewing experience.
 For larger venues or churches we highly recommend a 3 camera live stream to get both sides plus right down the middle.
 The perfect ceremony setup!
 Also, be sure your live stream company uses telephoto lenses.
 Those are lenses that can zoom in from further away.
 Nothing screams "newbie" like a videographer who has to stand 6 feet away from you guys during your Ceremony because all they have is a "prime lens" and they don't have any telephoto lenses!

 6) How long have they been live streaming weddings?
 If they just started live streaming weddings, that doesn’t mean they’re not going to be good.
 But the more experience they have, the better they’ll be at tackling the obstacles and roadblocks that streaming a wedding live will inevitably present.
 I’d also suggest you take a look at the work on their website so you know they also have lots of wedding experience.
 By nature, the style of filming a Wedding Ceremony in its entirety is more "documentary" in style than "cinematic", but that doesn’t mean it shouldn’t look and sound good.